app-sre/cognito-pre-signup-trigger/README.md

 Holding repository for cognito trigger lambda function for rosa-authenticator in FedRAMP

-To trigger new releases, add and upload a new versioning tag.
+To trigger new releases, add and upload a new versioning tag (This is a 100% manual step; no automation is intended to do this particular step).

 ```
 # Example